nicholasjackson/shipyard/docs/README.md

 ```

 ## Exposing Kubernetes services
-To access services and pods running in the Kubernetes cluster `kubectl port-forward` can be used.
+To access services and pods running in the Kubernetes cluster `yard expose` can be used.

 Assuming a service called `web-service` which is accessible on port `80` is running in Kubernetes, the following
 command can be used to access the service locally using the address `localhost:10000`.

-The command will work either using a local version of `kubectl` or using `kubectl` inside the tools container.

 ```
-kubectl port-forward --address 0.0.0.0 svc/web-service 10000:80
+yard expose svc/web-service 10000 80
 ```

 ## Dashboards